jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 <p style="text-align: center;">*</p>

-On Korean protestants.
+On Korean Protestants.

-*Conservative Korean protestants are not aware of how fundamentalist and marginal they are.
-The Americans that brought protestantism to Korea were fundamentalist.
-The danger in inter-religious dialogue is when people start to say, "you are wrong," even if this is true.*
+*Conservative Korean Protestants are not aware of how fundamentalist and marginal they are.
+The Americans that brought Protestantism to Korea were fundamentalist.
+The danger in inter-religious dialogue is when people start to say, "you are wrong," even if this is true.
+Fundamentalists are sure they know everything.
+This is very dangerous.*

 <p style="text-align: center;">*</p>